 To learn more about Creating Effective Learning Objectives, please self-enroll in our Canvas course.

 Early Alert Messages

-In addition to providing timely and helpful feedback to Assignments, Quizzes and Discussions, instructors should also reach out to students who are in danger of failing the course.
-Instructors can Message students who have not submitted or with a score less than.
-Reaching out to students helps them feel that you care about their education and success, provides supportive resources and improve student success.
+In addition to providing timely and helpful feedback on Assignments, Quizzes and Discussions (with rubrics or not), faculty should also reach out to students who are in danger of failing the course.
+Faculty can Message students who have not submitted or with a score less than.
+Reaching out to students helps them feel like you care about their education and success, provides supportive resources, and improves student success.

 Student Support Resources

 When you reach out to students, what resources are available for them?

 Cal Poly departments have created a Canvas Page with all the Cal Poly - Student Support and Basic Needs listed.
 This is in the Commons and can be uploaded into your course.

 University Learning Objectives (ULO's)

 Mathematic’s Learning Outcomes

 Biological Sciences Learning Objectives